wangxiaosong96/DIACL/README.md

 Open source for "Disentangled Contrastive Learning with Dynamic Intent Adaptation for Unveiling Gene-Drug Associations"

 # Environment
+The code is implemented in Python 3.8.13.
+Key dependencies include:

-The codes are written in Python 3.8.13 with the following dependencies.
+Python 3.8.13

 numpy == 1.22.3

 pytorch == 1.11.0 (GPU version)

 torch-scatter == 2.0.9

 torch-sparse == 0.6.14

 scipy == 1.9.3

-Dataset
 # Dataset

 We evaluated our model using three publicly available gene-drug interaction datasets: